dwBruijn/dwBruijn.github.io/blogs/thm-diskfiltration.md

 ![condifential metadata](../img/diskfiltration/Q10-1.png)

 ### It seems like Liam caused one last damage before leaving.
 When did Liam delete "Tax Records.docx"?
-(YYYY-MM-DD HH:MM:SS)

 We start in *Autopsy* by dumping `$UsnJrnl` which is a hidden system file at the root of each NTFS volume specifically under the `$Extend` directory.
 This file records all file and directory changes on a volume, including creation, modification, deletion, and renaming events.